 Our success and future revenue growth will depend, in part, on our ability to protect our intellectual property.
 We will primarily rely on patent, copyright, trademark and trade secret laws, as well as nondisclosure agreements and other methods, to protect our proprietary technologies or processes.
-It is possible that competitors or other unauthorized third parties may obtain, copy, use or disclose proprietary technologies and processes, despite efforts by us to protect our proprietary technologies and processes, despite efforts by us to protect our proprietary technologies and processes.
+It is possible that competitors or other unauthorized third parties may obtain, copy, use or disclose proprietary technologies and processes, despite efforts by us to protect our proprietary technologies and processes.
 While we hold rights in several patents, there can be no assurances that any additional patents will be issued, or additional rights will be granted, to us.
 Even if new patents are issued, the claims allowed may not be sufficiently broad to adequately protect our technology and processes.
 Our competitors may also be able to develop similar technology independently or design around the patents to which we have rights.

-Currently, MyMD has 16 issued U.S. patents, 63 foreign patents, three pending U.S. patent applications, and 10 foreign patent applications pending in such jurisdictions as Australia, Canada, China, European Union, Israel, Japan and South Korea, which if issued are expected to expire between 2036 and 2041.
+Currently, TNF has 18 issued U.S. patents, 69 issued foreign patents, one pending U.S. patent applications, and five foreign patent applications pending in such jurisdictions as Canada, China, Israel, and Japan, which if issued are expected to expire between 2036 and 2041.
 Although we expect to obtain additional patents and in-licenses in the future, there is no guarantee that we will be able to successfully obtain such patents or in-licenses in a timely manner or at all.
 Further, any of our rights to existing patents, and any future patents issued to us, may be challenged, invalidated or circumvented.
 As such, any rights granted under these patents may not provide us with meaningful protection.
 Even if foreign patents are granted, effective enforcement in foreign countries may not be available.
 If our patents or rights to patents do not adequately protect our technology or processes, competitors may be able to offer products similar to our products.